Flea and Worm Control for Dogs and Cats

 A first line response to treat fleas is Beaphar Dog Flea Spray and and Cat Flea Spray this will stop the return of fleas for up to 4 days.
 Because fleas can also live in your carpet and your pets bedding, it is important to treat your home as well.
 We recommend using Beaphar Defest Spray as part of your flea management programme.

 Longer term management to control fleas involves using Beaphar Fiprotect Spot On treatments for dogs and for cats.
 If 'spot on' treatments are not for your pets, then why not considered a flea collar?

 Dogs and cats should be wormed at 3 monthly intervals to treat common roundworm and tapeworm.
 Tapeworms are transmitted to cats and dogs through the accidental consumption of fleas during grooming, so it is vitally important to regularly treat your pets for fleas.
 Roundworm is transmitted through contact with worm larvae.
 This can occur when your pet is outside or when it consumes infected prey animals.
-Beaphar Multi Wormer for Cats is an ideal treatment for this.
-For adult dogs, try Beaphar One Dose Wormer.
+Beaphar Worm Clear is an ideal treatment for cats.
+For adult dogs, try Beaphar Worm Clear.